 Scottish Interfaith Week continues to be managed by Interfaith Scotland and has grown from strength to strength with around 100 events now being held each year across the whole of Scotland.
 As a result, we have built on this success and launched a new brand and website, with an easy to use online template so you can submit events which will be featured in our online programme and promoted on our Facebook and Twitter pages.

-The Scottish Government has declared 2018 to be the Year of Young People.
-One of the main aims of the year is to develop better understanding, co-operation and respect between generations.
+The Scottish Government declared 2018 to be the Year of Young People.
+One of the main aims of the year was to develop better understanding, co-operation and respect between generations.
 Faith communities have an important role to play in providing opportunities for people of different generations to dialogue and engage in activities together.
-We are looking forward to all your wonderful events taking place across Scotland in November with people of all ages, faiths and cultures celebrating Scottish Interfaith Week.
+We had wonderful events taking place across Scotland in November with people of all ages, faiths and cultures celebrating Scottish Interfaith Week.